 A key step towards improving conditions for children was the Children’s Employment Commission 1842.
-It found that in Staffordshire two of the worst practices were absent, that is there were no women or girls were employed below ground and there were few child trappers because most of the mines were too small to require that type of ventilation.
+It found that in Staffordshire two of the worst practices were absent, that is no women or girls were employed below ground and there were few child trappers because most of the mines were too small to require that type of ventilation.
 (1)

 At the time of the Commission, many girls were employed at the canalside or as “bankswomen”, but by 1861 this had died out in the Brownhills population.
 Following the Commission, the Children’s Employment Act of 1842 prohibited boys under 10 and all females from working below ground, and in 1860 the age limit for boys was raised to 12.
 Nonetheless, it appears from the 1861 census that 15 boys from Brownhills aged just 10 or 11 years were employed below ground.
-In the table below, the “Coal miner’s labourer”, could also have been below ground.
+In the table above, the “Coal miner’s labourer”, could also have been below ground.